Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 ## Rendering mono Presentation files from Audio Preservation Master files of lateral-cut mono discs.

-Audio Preservation Master files of mono, lateral-cut shellac, vinyl and lacquer analog discs are produced by transfering and capturing the disc's signal in the "stereo" mode.
-This method produces discrete signals from the disc's left and right groove walls, and allows restorers the opportunity to perform specific digital signal processes --including phase correction-- that would be impossible had the discs been transfered in the "mono" mode.
+Audio Preservation Master files of mono, lateral-cut analog discs (shellac, vinyl, lacquer, etc.) are produced by transfering and capturing the disc's signal in the "stereo" mode.
+This method produces discrete signals from the disc's left and right groove walls in the file's left and right channels, and allows restorers the opportunity to perform specific digital signal processes --including phase correction-- that would be impossible had the discs been transfered in the "mono" mode.

-The following workflow for processing an analog disc Preservation Master file will optimize its lateral signal, eliminate any vertical signal, reduce phase problems which may have occured in the cutting or transfer of the disc, and will render a 2-channel file with a mono soundfield.
+The following workflow for processing an a disc's Preservation Master file will optimize its lateral signal, eliminate any vertical signal, reduce phase problems which may have occured in the cutting or transfer of the disc, and will render a 2-channel file with a mono soundfield.

-The DAW illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11
+The Digital Audio Workstation illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11

 ### Workflow